mongodb/specifications/source/client-side-encryption/tests/README.rst

   in a location accessible to the tests.
 Refer to: `Using crypt_shared`_
 - Start the mongocryptd process.
 - Start a mongod process with **server version 4.2.0 or later**.
-- Place credentials to an AWS IAM user (access key ID + secret access key) somewhere in the environment outside of tracked code.
+- Place credentials somewhere in the environment outside of tracked code.
 (If testing on evergreen, project variables are a good place).
 - Start a KMIP test server on port 5698 by running `drivers-evergreen-tools/.evergreen/csfle/kms_kmip_server.py <https://github.com/mongodb-labs/drivers-evergreen-tools/blob/master/.evergreen/csfle/kms_kmip_server.py>`_.

 Load each YAML (or JSON) file using a Canonical Extended JSON parser.